abiding9072/home_lab/README.md

 ## Structure

-Content is organized by function and component type, with each section containing relevant code, configuration files, and explanatory documentation where needed.
+Content is organized by types of content, placed into appropriate folders.

 ---